 The beauty of South India lies in its culture and tradition.
 The people belonging to those states always make sure to celebrate their ancestral traditions without any refurbishing.
-South Indians are said to be the most clean hearted, helpful and hard working people, and so are their customs and traditions.
+South Indians are said to be the cleanest hearted, helpful and hard-working people, and so are their customs and traditions.
 So, here comes the Pongal festival which is a representation of how people are from South India.

 How did this Pongal festival start?
 What is the story behind this and what are the mythological connections?